-Starting at $13.95 per month, GPS Insight offers the cheapest fleet management service in the US, and it comes with an appealing, intuitive interface as well.
+Starting at $14.95 per month, GPS Insight offers the cheapest fleet management service in the US, and it comes with an appealing, intuitive interface on desktop and the comprehensive mobile app as well.
 The software covers most features but not all, so GPS Insight might not be a fit for a large or complex fleet, but the combination of a low price and just-the-basics approach should appeal to plenty of small operations.
 GPS Insight serves any fleet size.

 GPS Insight offers a software service on a monthly subscription, as well as a raft of hardware options.
 The service stands out for its usability, thanks to its simple but effective routing and dispatch abilities, capable support team, and range of alerts.